PatchesMaps/prisoner_hat/README.md

 # Prisoner Hat Riddle
-My solution to the prisoner hat riddle in python Explanation of the "Prisoner Hat" Riddle: https://youtu.be/N5vJSNXPEwA
+My solution to the prisoner hat riddle in python.

+Explanation of the "Prisoner Hat" Riddle: https://youtu.be/N5vJSNXPEwA